Electric motor: Pancake or axial rotor motor

+Transverse Flux Motors (Modulated Pole Motors)

+A transverse flux motor (TFM) is a type of motor characterized by a magnetic flux path that is transverse to the axis of rotation.
+The flux path is not completely axial or radial, but instead travels through U-shaped magnetic cores that comprise the stator.
+Transverse flux motors have a single winding for each phase that is wrapped circumferentially around the stator.
+This winding configuration allows for the number of machine poles to be decoupled from the size of the windings, leading to a high torque density and number of poles.
+Transverse flux motors suffer from cogging and ripple torque, and are complicated and expensive to design and produce.
+These factors have contributed to their niche role in the landscape of electric motors.

 Servomotor

 A servomotor is a motor that is used within a position-control or speed-control feedback system.
 Servomotors are used in applications such as machine tools, pen plotters, and other process systems.
 Motors intended for use in a servomechanism must have predictable characteristics for speed, torque, and power.
 The speed/torque curve is important and is high ratio for a servomotor.
 Dynamic response characteristics such as winding inductance and rotor inertia are important; these factors limit performance.
 Large, powerful, but slow-responding servo loops may use conventional AC or DC motors and drive systems with position or speed feedback.
 As dynamic response requirements increase, more specialized motor designs such as coreless motors are used.
 AC motors' superior power density and acceleration characteristics tends to favor permanent magnet synchronous, BLDC, induction, and SRM drive approaches.

 A servo system differs from some stepper motor applications in that position feedback is continuous while the motor is running.
 A stepper system inherently operates open-loop—relying on the motor not to "miss steps" for short term accuracy—with any feedback such as a "home" switch or position encoder external to the motor system.